 An active, strategic partnership between marketing and creative teams is crucial to their prosperity

 CMOs have increasingly responded to the need for high-quality creative content efficiency by building in-house creative agencies.
-Studies by Forrester Research, the Association of National Advertisers and The Creative Group, as well as countless anecdotes reported in the trade media, suggest that the trend continues to move in this direction.
+Studies by Forrester Research, the Association of National Advertisers and The Creative Group, as well as countless anecdotes reported in the trade media, suggest that the trend continues.

-Conceptually, this makes sense for several reasons.
+This makes sense for several reasons.
 First, in-housing creative teams will naturally help them better align with their colleagues across the hall in marketing.
 Second, the co-location will provide more opportunities for high-touch collaboration.
-Finally, in-house creatives who are dedicated to a single brand will develop deep and intimate knowledge of the brand that helps the whole machine run smoother.
+Finally, in-house creatives who are dedicated to a single brand will develop intimate knowledge of the brand.

 But any leader who has planned or supported a major organizational transformation knows that change requires active management.
 Bringing creative in-house may promise greater efficiency, but organizations can’t just bolt on a creative team and expect miracles.
 In order to reap those benefits, creative and marketing teams must develop a strategic relationship.

-This necessity stood out in a recent study.
 Earlier this year, my organization, in partnership with InSource, an association for in-house creatives, published an annual report exploring the state of in-house creative management.
-We polled more than 550 creative and marketing professionals, including detailed open-ended commentary that provided context, and also interviewed a handful of key leaders executing on this today in the creative and marketing trenches.
+We polled more than 550 creative and marketing professionals, including detailed open-ended commentary and interviewed a handful of key leaders in the creative and marketing trenches.

-The results revealed some surprising challenges and opportunities for marketing leaders as they build out in-house creative expertise.
-The combination of data and commentary provided some important insights for pulling off this creative transformation successfully.
+The results revealed challenges and opportunities for marketing leaders as they build out in-house creative expertise.

 1. Treat In-House Creatives as Strategic Partners, Not Service Providers